In a hurry?

-You have also been given options to ensure no one else in your area will find out what device connects and disconnects when using Bluetooth or other wireless connections.
+You have also been given options to ensure no one else in your area will discover what device connects and disconnects when using Bluetooth or other wireless connections.

 Free and paid VPN services are both great options for users, but they come with different restrictions that might suit your needs more, depending on what you’re looking to do online.

-For example, free Thailand VPNs can be slow or limited in their selection of servers, while a paid VPN will have better speeds and many server locations across the world to choose from when it comes time to connect.
+For example, a free VPN for Thailand can be slow or limited in their selection of servers, while a paid VPN will have better speeds and many server locations across the world to choose from when it comes time to connect.

 Here are some paid VPN benefits: